 Let’s say, for example, you meet a new male work colleague, and you want to remember the information they tell you about themselves.
 He introduces himself as James Baker.
 He is a web developer, was born in Wales, and likes to cycle on the weekends.
 The information we want to remember is as follows:

 - Web Developer

-The associations I would make into images would be:
+The associations I would make into images would be as follows:

-So my images would be imagining James Baker dressed as a baker covered in jam and spider webs, riding a bicycle on top of a whale.
+So my mentally created images would be imagining James Baker dressed as a baker covered in jam and spider webs, riding a bicycle on top of a whale.